-- The characterization can be based on a type of product or service offered by the sponsor.
+- The characterization can be based on the sponsor’s type of product or service.

-- Identifying one or more location extensions can include identifying plural location extensions that are included in the bounding region and selecting one of the plural regions.
+- Identifying one or more location extensions can include identifying plural location extensions included in the bounding region and selecting one of the plural regions.

 - The selecting can be a random selection.